 It provides a sizable nutritive value for the body.

-Additionally, people grow the fowl for egg production as well as breeding.
-Before you set-up a business, it’s important to first determine the best breed of broiler available in Nigeria.
+Additionally, people grow fowl for egg production as well as breeding.
+Before you set up a business, it’s important to first determine the best breed of broiler available.

 We’ve many broiler species that differ from one another based on several characteristics.

-Here are some breeds that very common among farmers in Nigeria:
+Here are some breeds that are very common among farmers: